Pendergaster/snippy/README.md

 This is very much utility for my own personal needs

 # image
-Light are of the desktop is selected area
+Lighter area of the desktop is selected area
 ![image1](snippy_ex.png)